ErsatzTV/ErsatzTV/docs/user-guide/search.md

 - `library_name`: The name of the library that contains the music video
 - `language`: The music video audio stream language
 - `release_date`: The music video release date (YYYYMMDD)
+- `minutes`: the rounded-up whole number duration of the music video in minutes
 - `type`: Always `music_video`

 ### Other Videos